 The Regulatory and Product Development Oversight Committee's role is to, at least bi-annually, review the Company's regulatory risk management framework relating to product development; oversee the Company's strategy relating to key clinical and product development projects and monitor the Company's compliance framework against applicable regulations regarding the sale and distribution of pharmaceutical products.

 Committee members also meet frequently on an informal basis to discuss regulatory and new product development matters.
 The functioning of the Committee complements the monthly monitoring undertaken by the Board on the status of new product development and filings.
-The Regulatory and Product Development Oversight Committee met twice during the financial year ended 31 March 2022.

 Under the Regulatory and Product Development Oversight Committee Charter, the Committee must be comprised of a minimum of three members.
-The current members of the Committee are Doug Wilson (Chairman), Hartley Atkinson, Marree Atkinson and Ted Witek.
+The current members of the Committee are Ted Witek (Chairman), Hartley Atkinson, and Marree Atkinson.